god-anarchy/Siva/README.md

 -Press F4 Default To See All The Keybinds, If you would like to change them open the Arcite Folder and open settings.ini and [this](https://www.autohotkey.com/docs/KeyList.htm) edit the keybinds.
 There should be a message with which each one does to help change the correct one.
 ## Important Note
 - If you do not setup the ports folder inside of the documents folder than the limiter wont work for ports
-- You must have Arcite.exe and settings.ini inside of the same folder/location or the application will just not work since there isnt any keybinds set
+- You must have Siva.exe and settings.ini inside of the same folder/location or the application will just not work since there isnt any keybinds set